thisisrick25/popcorn-android/README.md

 [Butter for Android](https://github.com/butterproject/butter-android)
 ----

-Allow any Android user to watch movies easily streaming from torrents, without any particular knowledge.
+Allow any Android user to watch pct.droid.provider.movies easily streaming from torrents, without any particular knowledge.

 Visit the project's website at <http://butterproject.org>.